creative Consulting + collaborations

 - Invited by Dr. Kristi Maxwell and the Creative Writing Department at the University of Louisville

-- Facilitated two one-hour generative writing sessions with students of poet and educator Aletha Fields at Iroquois High School
+- Facilitated two one-hour generative writing sessions with students of poet and educator Aletha Fields at Iroquois High School; and at Shively LFPL.

 LLa webinar “Embracing multitudes” on imagination and imagery in poetry